Unity-Technologies/ml-agents/docs/Migrating.md

 ### Important

 * The Unity project `unity-environment` has been renamed `MLAgentsSDK`.
 * The `python` folder has been renamed to `ml-agents`.
-It not contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training agents.
+It now contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training agents.

 ### Unity API

-* Discrete Actions now have branches.
+* Discrete Actions now use [branches](https://arxiv.org/abs/1711.08946).
 You can now specify concurrent discrete actions.
-You will need to update the Brain Parameters in the Brain Inspector in all your environments.
+You will need to update the Brain Parameters in the Brain Inspector in all your environments that use discrete actions.
+Refer to the [discrete action documentation](Learning-Environment-Design-Agents.md#discrete-action-space) for more information.

 ### Python API